Landing Page Design Tips

 8. Navigation Links

-Not at all, if you could help it.
+None at all, if you can help it.
 The only link you want your website visitors to click on your landing page is the call to action link.

 9. Graphics and Images

 Keep visual effects to a minimum unless you are running an online audio or video business, real estate business, or selling holiday destinations.
 Keep in mind that for direct marketing it’s the words that sell.